 Step 1: Determine Eligibility To See Whether Or Not Your Qualify For Small Business Loans With SBA

-SBA has requirements that a SBA borrower must meet in order to qualify for a U.S. Small Business Administration Loan, also known as SBA Loan.
-The following are the minimum eligibility requirements that SBA borrowers needs to meet:
+SBA has requirements that an SBA borrower must meet in order to qualify for a U.S. Small Business Administration Loan, also known as SBA Loan.
+The following are the minimum eligibility requirements that SBA borrowers need to meet:

-- Collateral – The SBA Loan doesn’t need to be 100 % collateralized, however, it will definitely be much easier to get the SBA Loan if you can show skin in the game by bringing in more collateral and/or down payment so it will provide that you are showing strength and less risk to the SBA Lender.
+- However, it will definitely be much easier to get the SBA Loan if you can show skin in the game by bringing in more collateral and/or down payment so it will provide that you are showing strength and less risk to the SBA Lender

-- Proven track record that your business is and has been profitable for a period of many years is extremely important.
+- A proven track record that your business is and has been profitable for a period of many years is extremely important

 Step 2: Finding A SBA Approved Bank/Lender

-- If you are a SBA borrower who is seeking for a SBA 7(a) Loan with a business loan amount of $350,000, you can contact us by emailing us at firstname.lastname@example.org and one of our commercial loan officers will contact you and we can help you get your SBA Loan process started.
+- If you are an SBA borrower who is seeking for an SBA 7(a) Loan with a business loan amount of $350,000, you can contact us by emailing us at email@example.com

 Step 3: Assemble and Organize Your SBA Loan Paperwork

 If you decided that an SBA Loan is the right business loan program for you, you now need to get your paperwork and documents ready to submit to your commercial SBA Loan Officer.